baphled/acceptable_model/README.md

 The cool thing about the rel attribute is that we can define our own, doing this couldn't be easier.
-Re-open the defined class and simple create your own relationship.
+Re-open the defined class and simple create your own Re-open the defined class and simple create your own relationship.
 ``
   class AcceptableModel::Artist